How To Use NPS To Drive Growth For Your SaaS

 Are detractors not using important features that deliver the true value of your product?
 Track feature usage using custom events or feature tagging (available in Userpilot– simply tag any UI element and track how users engage with it, without needing to code).

-Once you’ve identified important features your customers are not using, leading to them churning, use the NPS scores to segment and target in-app experiences (tooltips, popups, etc.) to those users meant to increase feature usage.
+Once you’ve identified important features your customers are not using, leading to them churning, use the NPS scores to segment and target in-app experiences (tooltips, modals, etc.) to those users meant to increase feature usage.
 This will ultimately change how customers engage with your product and put help unhappy customers adopt the behavior of loyal customers.

 Another way to reduce churn using NPS surveys is to look into follow-up responses of users that churned and try to eliminate possible friction points from your product and improve the overall customer experience.

-Use NPS to drive social proof and reviews
+5. Use NPS to drive social proof and reviews

 Your most satisfied customers are the most likely to recommend your product.
 Identifying them using customer satisfaction surveys such as NPS is the best way to build up your company name based on reviews and bring in more customers.

-When you segment your customers based on NPS scores and target Promoters, you can narrow down exactly the people who “get” your product enough to leave a meaningful review.
+When you segment your customers based on NPS scores and target promoters, you can narrow down exactly the people who “get” your product enough to leave a meaningful review.

 In the bewildering spread of almost-but-not-quite-the-same SaaS products, positive reviews are what help persuade users to choose you over the competition.
 You need a customer story that makes potential customers say, “That could be me, too!”.